How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Empirical Results

 \subsection{The Causal Effect of Receiving Coupons}

-Table \ref{tab:ATE} shows the estimated ATE of receiving any coupon as well as that of receiving coupons from each of the five coupon categories.
-The results show that receiving any coupon has a positive and statistically significant effect on daily expenditures.
-Providing a customer with a coupon increases her expected daily expenditures by some 45 monetary units.
+Table \ref{tab:ATE} shows the estimated ATE of receiving any coupon on daily expenditures in the campaign period, as well as that of receiving coupons from each of the five coupon categories, based on the AIPW approach outlined in Section \ref{methodsATE}.
+The results show that receiving any coupon has a positive and statistically significant effect on daily expenditures during the campaign period.
+Providing a customer with a coupon increases her expected daily expenditures by some 63 monetary units.
 The effect estimates for the different coupon categories provide a more nuanced picture.
-Provision of coupons for grocery and drugstore items has a statistically significant positive effect on daily expenditures.
-Receiving coupons that belong to these categories increases expected average daily expenditures during the validity period by some 74 and 60 monetary units, respectively.
-Handing out coupons applicable to plants and flowers, on the other hand, is estimated to decrease a customer's expected average daily expenditures by some 50 monetary units, with this results also being statistically significant.
-The estimated ATE of providing coupons from the other two categories does not have a statistically significant effect on customers' expected daily spending, with the estimated effect of coupons for ready-to-eat foods being positive but close to zero and that of coupons for products from other categories being slightly negative.
-A possible explanation for the insignificant or significantly negative effect of these latter three coupon types is that receiving such coupons does not incentivize people to buy, but that such coupons are mainly used for products that the coupon recipient would have bought anyway.
+Provision of coupons for drugstore items and other food has a statistically significant positive effect on daily spending during the campaign period.
+Receiving coupons that belong to these categories increases expected average daily expenditures during the validity period by some 60 and 75 monetary units, respectively.
+Handing out coupons applicable to other non-food products, on the other hand, is estimated to decrease a customer's expected average daily expenditures by some 27 monetary units, with this results also being statistically significant.
+The estimated ATE of providing coupons from the other two categories has no statistically significant effect on the customers' expected daily spending during the campaign period, with the estimated effects being slightly negative.
+A possible explanation for the insignificant or significantly negative effect of these latter three coupon types is that the receipt of such coupons may not incentivize people to buy, but that such coupons are mainly used for products that the coupon recipient would have purchased anyway.

+As discussed in Section \ref{identifyingassumptions}, coupon provision may, on the one hand, have longer-term positive effects on purchasing behavior by increasing customer loyalty, and on the other hand, bring about inter-temporal spillovers by inducing customers to advance their purchases to periods when they have coupons applicable to them.
+We therefore also take a look at the overall effect of coupon reception in $t$ on daily expenditures in the following campaign period ($t + 1$) and the period thereafter ($t + 2$) (see Table \ref{tab:ATEpost}).
+The results suggest that the effect of coupon provision on daily expendidtures is sustainable, i.e., coupon provision in $t$ not only has a short-term effect on purchases in $t$, but also has a statistically significant, albeit smaller, effect on purchases in subsequent periods.
+This may be due to a coupon-induced increase in customer retention (but also to indirect effects, see the discussion in Section \ref{identifyingassumptions}).